Agent Memory (Soul Pattern)

 ### Preflight (every session)

-1. `mark_fetch` `/index.md` — hub page
+1. `mark_fetch` `/<project>/index.md` — the project hub

 ### During work

-- Use `mark_publish` when rewriting a section
+- `mark_append` for incremental notes; `mark_publish` when rewriting a section

 ### End of session